usmanashrf/batch63-cloud-native-modern-python-classwork/02-hello_world/README.md

 ```bash
 FROM python:3.12
 ```
 This line tells Docker to use the Python 3.12 image as the base for your container.
-It’s like starting with a clean computer that already has Python 3.12 installed.
+This image already includes a minimal operating system along with Python 3.12 installed.
+So, you don’t need to install an operating system separately.
 ### Set Up Working Directory:
 ```bash
 WORKDIR /app